 My work over the last decade and a half has involved surveying, mapping, and struggles over land and landscape in South Africa between the middle of the nineteenth century and the First World War.
 The book that emerged from my thesis research and several years of additional work in the archives and in the field, Colonial Survey and Native Landscapes in Rural South Africa 1850-1913, looks at the processes of territorial rationalization through two South African cases, and explores struggles over land and livelihoods in the context of an emerging framework of spaces and boundaries.
 Colonial Survey shows that surveyed landscapes involved negotiation, and became both constraints and tools--but they were rarely simple impositions.

 In keeping with my globalist predilections, I am broadening my work into a study of cross-cultural encounters in the context of colonial geodesy--the science of divining the shape of the earth by precise triangulation--along an arc of meridian (30 degrees east longitude) measured between South Africa and Egypt in fits and starts between 1875 and 1955.
+A second project deals with the compilation of geographical knowledge through a few agents in colonial settings.
 At the same time, I am also exploring new directions in other sorts of environmental histories, as issues of land, health, resources, sustainability, and "development" all interlock and all bear a heavy burden from the colonial past.
 For that reason, I also teach and write on broader issues of imperialism and colonialism during the imperial century that lasted between around 1870 and 1970.